mozilla/data-docs/src/datasets/batch_view/events/reference.md

 # Events

-This derived dataset makes it easier to analyze the [event ping][event_ping].
+This derived dataset makes it easier to analyze the Firefox [event ping][event_ping].
 It has the following advantages over accessing the raw ping table (`telemetry.event`):

 - There is no need to `UNNEST` the `events` column: this is already done for you.
-- You don't have to introspect a BigQuery structure to find out which process emitted an event: you can query the `event_process` column directly.
+- You don't have to know which process type emitted your event.
+If you care, you can query the `event_process` column.
 - It is clustered on the `event_category` column, which can dramatically speed up your query.

 [event_ping]: ../datasets/pings.md#event-ping